jkterry1/Flocking-Learning-Environment/readme.md

 ### Observations
 Observation space is a vector with
-    22 dimensions for the current bird's state and
+    20 dimensions for the current bird's state and
-    6 dimensions for each of the birds the current bird can observe.
+    9 dimensions for each of the birds the current bird can observe.

    Bird's state observations:
   - 0-2:    Force (N) on the bird in each direction (fu, fv, fw)
   - 3-5:    Torque (N m) on the bird in each direction (Tu, Tv, Tw)
-   - 6-8:    Bird's height (z)
+   - 6:    Bird's height (z)
-   - 9-11:   Bird's velocity (m/s) in each direction (u, v, w)
-   - 12-14:  Bird's angular velocity (degrees/s) in each direction (p, q, r)
-   - 15-17:  Bird's orientation (degrees) (phi, theta, psi)
+   - 7-9:  Bird's orientation (degrees) (phi, theta, psi)
-   - 18-19:  Left wing orientation (degrees) (alpha, beta)
+   - 10-11:  Left wing orientation (degrees) (alpha, beta)
-   - 20-21:  Right wing orientation (degrees) (alpha, beta)
+   - 12-13:  Right wing orientation (degrees) (alpha, beta)

+   The following velocity and angular velocity observations are only included if derivative_in_obs is set to True.

+   - 14-16:   Bird's velocity (m/s) in each direction (u, v, w)
+   - 17-19:  Bird's angular velocity (degrees/s) in each direction (p, q, r)

- Following this, starting at observation 22, there will be 6-dimension vectors for each bird the current bird can observe.
+ Following this, starting at observation 20, there will be 9-dimension vectors for each bird the current bird can observe.
 Each of these vectors contains:
 - 0-2:    Relative position to the current bird
-- 3-5:    Relative velocity to the current bird
-- 6-8:   Other bird's orientation (phi, theta, psi)
+- 3-5:   Other bird's orientation (phi, theta, psi)

+The following velocity observation is only included if derivative_in_obs is set to True.

+- 6-8:  Other bird's relative velocity (u, v, w)

 ### Bird Values
 A bird's position, orientation, and movement are defined by several variables.